igorwaw/web-advent/content/2015/09-travelling/index.md

 So, it's Python again with no special libraries (C++ with the usual STL containers would also work):

 * read input file, parse lines (just two split(), nothing fancy)
-* we need 3 data structures: set of cities, dict of distances between cities (both initialized from the input data) and list of route lengths, initially empty (note that we only need to store the distance, not the route)
+* we need 3 data structures: set of cities, dict of distances between cities (both initialised from the input data) and list of route lengths, initially empty (note that we only need to store the distance, not the route)
 * iterate through all permutations of cities
-* for each permutations, get the distances from the dict, sum them up, store in the list of route lengths
+* for each permutation, get the distances from the dict, sum them up, store in the list of route lengths
 * and just get the smallest/largest number from the list

 ## New language feature: itertools